Actions of Fell bundles: -correspondences associated to actions of Fell bundles

 According to \cite{ABF1}, $\A$ and $\B$ are said to be \emph{weakly equivalent} if there exists a Banach bundle $\X$ over $G$ which is a full left Hilbert $\A$-bundle and a full right Hilbert $\B$-bundle satisfying that ${}_\A\langle x, y\rangle\, z = x\,\langle y, z\rangle_\B$ for all $x, y, z\in \X$.
 As shown in \cite[Theorem 4.5]{AF}, $C^*(\A)$ is Morita equivalent to $C^*(\B)$ whenever $\A$ and $\B$ are weakly equivalent.\footnote{Weak equivalence of Fell bundles is just called equivalence in \cite{AF}.
 However, in \cite{AF}, fullness is included in the definition of a (left or right) Hilbert $\B$-bundle.
 In this paper we follow the terminology used in \cite{ABF1}.
 A notion of \emph{strong} equivalence is introduced in \cite{ABF1}, but it is not relevant for our discussion.}

 Assume now that $\A$ and $\B$ are weakly equivalent and let $\X$ be a Banach bundle $\X$ over $G$ implementing the weak equivalence between $\A$ and $\B$.
-We will show below that $Y=\X\rtimes \B$ can be turned into a $C^*(\A)$-$C^*(\B)$ imprimivity bimodule (see for example \cite{EKQR06}), thus providing an alternative and more direct proof of the Morita equivalence between $C^*(\A)$ and $C^*(\B)$.
+We will show below that $Y=\X\rtimes \B$ can be turned into a $C^*(\A)$-$C^*(\B)$ imprimivity bimodule (as defined for example in \cite{EKQR06}), thus providing an alternative and more direct proof of the Morita equivalence between $C^*(\A)$ and $C^*(\B)$.

 \begin{proposition} With assumptions as above, $Y=\X\rtimes \B$ is a $C^*(\A)$-$C^*(\B)$ imprimitivity bimodule. \end{proposition}

 \begin{proof} Let $\rho:\A\to \mathcal{F}(\X)$ be defined by $\rho(a)x = a\cdot x$ for all $a\in \A$ and $x \in \X$.
 Using that $\X$ is left Hilbert $\A$-bundle and \cite[Lemma 2.7, (vii) and (ix)]{AF}, we get that $\rho$ is an $\A$-action on the right Hilbert $\B$-bundle $\X$.
 Theorem \ref{correspond} now gives that $Y$ is a $C^*(\A)$-$C^*(\B)$ $C^*$-correspondence.
 Since $\X$ is a full as a right Hilbert $\B$-bundle, it is clear that $Y$ is a full right $C^*(\B)$-module.
 Now, for $f\in C_c(\A)$ and $\xi \in C_c(\X)$, recall that $f\cdot \xi \in C_c(\X)$ is given by